How To Reach Out To Bloggers And Playlisters

 Nope - instead, I want you to tell the person you are contacting what you want - state the goal of your mail straight up and honestly when you reach out to people.
 If want a review of your new track or album, or looking for an exclusive premiere of your single, just say so straight away.
 Don’t beat around the bush!

-A tried and tested method you gave seen a thousand times is giving a news putlet, blog, or plylister first dibs - an exclusive which can really increase your chances of getting featured.
+A tried and tested method you gave seen a thousand times is giving a news outlet, blog, or playlister first dibs - an exclusive which can really increase your chances of getting featured.
 Be strategic, and offer the exclusives from your release to the people you want to get to the most - first.

 Quickly, why are you doing this?